brajeshwar/brajeshwar.github.io/_posts/2010/2010-12-17-free-apple-developer-guides-for-xmas.md

----
-layout: post
-title: Free Apple Developer Guides for X'mas
+# Free Apple Developer Guides for X'mas
----

 For all those Mac or iOS developers hard at work coding ceaselessly, lest Santa thinks you've been naughty here's some good news!
 Santa's coming early, bringing with him <a href="http://www.apple.com/">Apple's</a> latest offering of a bunch of iOS and Mac development books in the iBookstore for Free!